nicholaspatten/SVGit4Me-local-only/memory-bank/activeContext.md

 - Error handling improved for color precision and backend selection.
 - Logo and layout adjustments for a more professional look.
 - SVG Output zoom (Ctrl/Cmd + scroll) is now robust: the app ensures a viewBox is always set on SVG load, enabling zoom for all SVGs regardless of original markup.
+- Pan/zoom implemented for both raster and SVG previews, with clamping and reset controls.
+- Tooltip logic improved to use timers for show/hide, preventing flashing and improving usability.
+- Download and copy buttons for SVG output are always visible, with clear disabled states and tooltips.

 ## Next Steps
 - Further UI/UX refinements for compactness and clarity.